lastmeta/maestro_tcl/docs/readme.md

 The design of the Maestro network allows for multiple Maestro agents to interact, though this is not yet implemented.
 A hierarchy of Maestro agents may someday work together in to accomplish complex tasks or manage complex environments.
 For this reason it is conventional to name Maestro agents with numbers as an address. **1.1** is considered the first Maestro agent on the first (bottom) level of a (as of yet theoretical) Maestro Hierarchy. **s.1** or **e.1** then is considered the portion of the simulation or the environment that communicates with Maestro **1.1**.
 These are naming conventions; not naming rules.
 As of yet no functional logic relies on these conventions.

+## Rule Formats ##

+Maestro creates rules as it explores the environment it's placed in.
+These rules are recorded in the rules table in the database.
+Each rule follows it's own format which may be difficult to discern so here is a list of them:

+command: acts # # # ..., sleep acts
+type: available actions
+rule: # # # # ...
+example: 1 2 3 4
+explanation: you may use action 1, 2, 3, or 4.
+Any others will probably not make a difference.
+This rule lists every action that has shown usefulness in the database main table.
+It can also be set manually.

+command: sleep opps
+type: opposite actions
+rule: action opposite_action action opposite_action...
+example: 4 2 2 4
+explanation: action 4's opposite is action 2, action 2's opposite is action 4.
+This rule lists every action and its opposite_action in numeric form.
+An opposite_action is one that has always shown a consistently opposite result to the action.

+command: sleep effects
+type: general effects
+rule: action index_change
+example: 2 1
+explanation: action 2 only ever changes indexes 1 of the input.
+This rule lists an action and the affect it has on the input.
+This only shows up if an action consistently only changes the same index(es) in the main table.

+command: sleep effects
+type: special effects
+rule: action index_change
+example: 1 {1 2}
+explanation: action 1 changes indexes 1 and 2 of the input.
+This rule lists an action and an affect it has on the input.
+This shows up if an action consistently changes the same index(es) in the main table, regardless of the other affects it may have.
+This includes main ids as a citation.

+command: sleep always
+type: general always
+rule: generalized_input action generalized_output
+example: \_\_0 1 \_\_1
+explanation: if the input ends in 0 and you do action 1, the result will be the same as the input except it will end in 1.
+This rule expresses a generalized prediction based on the fact that since this has always happened it will always happen.

+command: sleep always
+type: special always
+rule: generalized_input action generalized_output
+example: \_\_0 1 \_\_1
+explanation: if the input ends in 0 and you do action 1, one result may be the same as the input except it will end in 1.
+This rule expresses a generalized prediction based on the fact that it's seen this happen before.
+Should include main ids as a citation but currently doesn't.

 ## what to do next ##

-Curious isn't great, but it works ok. found glitch in chain - stops short or something. also doesn't save chains in chain table. add simple query to intuit.
+Curious isn't great, but it works ok. found glitch in chain - stops short or something. also doesn't save chains in chain table. add simple query to intuit. we updated user to be totally event driven.
+We could do that with communicate too...